All Classes and Interfaces

 Two-dimensional data structure with linear access time to each cell.

-Headless renderer implementation intended for testing or simulating on platforms without a graphics environment.
+Headless renderer implementation which can be used for testing and simulation purposes, and (unlike all other renderers) can be used on platforms without a graphics environment.

 Renders graphics using the HTML canvas API.